-Comprehensive regular ESG risk assessment carried out for 3TG supply chains; highest risks identified for material originating from the DR Congo.
+Comprehensive regular ESG risk assessment carried out for 3TG supply chains; highest risks identified for material originating from the DR Congo, covered countries and CAHRA

 Raise awareness among Tier 1 suppliers through direct contact, information and training.
 The aim is to improve the quality of traceability and steadily increase the percentage of certified smelting plants in the supply chain

-Create transparency from the mine to the smelting plant.
-A systematic supplier survey on the status of conflict minerals conducted through a questionnaire process and an audit of suppliers using the Conflict Minerals Reporting Templates (CMRTs) of the Responsible Minerals Initiative (RMI) form the basis for this.
-This allows certified smelting plants to be identified that are not supplied by “conflict mines”
+Create transparency in the supply chain by systematically querying suppliers on the status of conflict minerals via a questionnaire process and reviewing supply chains using the Conflict Minerals Reporting Template (CMRTs) from the Responsible Minerals Initiative (RMI): Identification of certified smelters that are not supplied by “conflict-affected” mines